othmar52/slimpd/README.md

 ## goals
 * massive performance one large music collections - especially the database-update after the initial update
+* unifiying of misspelled or different notations of tag information
+* extracting useable information from filesystem of music files with no tags
-* non-desturctive approach (your music-collection wont get touched at all)
+* non-destructive approach (your music-collection wont get touched at all)
 * separate linking of each remixers and featured artists
 * localization of the whole frontend
 * mobile friendly